 Not quite.
 Here’s the deal: while a quality Google Ads campaign will get people sending you inquiries, the job doesn’t end there.
 In fact, it’s only half the job!

-While a marketing agency can help you with the first part… the second part is down to you, the business owner.
+While a digital marketing agency can help you with the first part… the second part is down to you, the business owner.
 You need to take the steps to ensure you close your leads.
 At this point, if you don’t give them what they need to convert, they could still turn around and walk out the door.
 The ability to close leads can make a drastic difference in your ROI.

 How to close a Google lead - an interview with Dawson Electric's Kristine Dawson

 Today on the blog we interview Kristine Dawson, the business manager and other half of the husband-and-wife team behind Dawson Electric.
 She has truly mastered the art of closing leads, taking her family business to the next level.
 We asked Kristine to give us some insight on how she ensures a lead from Google ends up spending their money with her business.

 Welcome Kristine!
 First off, can you tell us a little bit about yourself and what you do at Dawson Electric?

 I am the owner and business manager at Dawson Electric.
 I look after sales and marketing.

 Many small business owners understand they need digital marketing, but don’t know where to start.
 How did you start with it and get to where you are today?